-Summary key intended results Intended final delivery date Key evidence Civil order, rule of law and safe communities [On-going outcome] Community has confidence and trust in RSIPF [Long term outcome] Political mandate for RSIPF secured [Medium term outcome] RSIPF is a capable, efficient, self-reliant and self-sustaining police force with new services and approaches in use (including collaborative crime prevention, community safety and security initiatives) [Medium term outcome] 2012 Law and order re-established, but limited progress made on developing RSIPF capacity Draft Independent Review 2009 RAMSI Annual Performance Report 2010 People's Survey Interviews evidence and observations gathered during evaluation fieldwork
+Summary key intended results Intended final delivery date Key evidence Civil order, rule of law and safe communities [On-going outcome] Community has confidence and trust in RSIPF [Long term outcome] Political mandate for RSIPF secured [Medium term outcome] RSIPF is a capable, efficient, self-reliant and self-sustaining police forces with new services and approaches in use (including collaborative crime prevention, community safety and security initiatives) [Medium term outcome] 2012 Law and order re-established, but limited progress made on developing RSIPF capacity Draft Independent Review 2009 RAMSI Annual Performance Report 2010 People's Survey Interviews evidence and observations gathered during evaluation fieldwork

 New Zealand Police personnel have clearly made a positive contribution to the PPF.
 They are highly respected within the PPF and by the RSIPF, who recall the productive tenure of the present New Zealand Police Commissioner of Police, Peter Marshall, when positive strides were taken towards the professionalisation of the RSIPF.
-A sample of members of the public spoken to by the evaluation team said they found it easiest to identify with police from other Pacific Island countries7 of similar ethnic origins.
+A sample of members of the public spoken to by the evaluation team said they found it easiest to identify with police from other Pacific Island countries17 of similar ethnic origins.
 Undoubtedly the ethnic diversity of its personnel contributes to the success of RAMSI.
 The evaluation team were concerned that on occasions New Zealand Police were counterparted with more senior officers within the RSIPF.

 The geography, demography, languages and wantok culture make policing in the Solomon Islands a difficult and expensive task.
 It is difficult to communicate, customs differ from community to community, the culture of wantokism is engrained and the islands are difficult to reach without costly seagoing boats and aircraft.
 It appears that limited progress has been made to assist the RSIPF to address these issues.
-While satisfaction levels with the PPF are high, the 2007 RAMSI People's Survey8 found that 54% of people believed misbehaviour was likely amongst senior officials (including the RSIPF police) or politicians, this increased to 81% in 2008 and 83% in 20099.
-The 2011 http://www.ramsi.org/solomon-islands/peoples-survey.html
+While satisfaction levels with the PPF are high, the 2007 RAMSI People's Survey18 found that 54% of people believed misbehaviour was likely amongst senior officials

-7 The PPF has deployed police personnel from Australia, Cook Islands, Federated States of Micronesia, Fiji, Kiribati, Marshall Islands, Nauru, New Zealand, Niue, Palau, Papua New Guinea, Samoa, Tonga, Tuvalu and Vanuatu.
+17 The PPF has deployed police personnel from Australia, Cook Islands, Federated States of Micronesia, Fiji, Kiribati, Marshall Islands, Nauru, New Zealand, Niue, Palau, Papua New Guinea, Samoa, Tonga, Tuvalu and Vanuatu.